 Many gut health strategies consider both microbial support and the nutritional environment those microbes depend on.

 Performance horses often experience digestive stress from travel, competition, changing schedules, and training load.
-Since hindgut fermentation contributes to energy availability, digestive stability can influence stamina, recovery, and consistency.
+Since hindgut fermentation contributes to energy availability, digestive stability directly influences stamina, recovery, and consistency.

 For these horses, probiotic supplements may be used as part of a larger program focused on gut health, hydration, forage intake, and metabolic resilience.